Hudson's Bay Newsletter

 Family-Community Resource Coordinator

-Bailee Cragun is a Student Assistance Professional working with Hudson’s Bay High School
+Bailee Cragun is a Prevention and Intervention Specialist working with Hudson’s Bay High

-students to prevent substance use and abuse in our school and in our community.
-Children and
+School students to prevent substance use and abuse in our school and in our community.

-teens who use alcohol and other drugs are at higher risk than adults for developing short and
+Children and teens who use alcohol and other drugs are at higher risk than adults for

 o Early alcohol and other drug education and prevention in classrooms and for